 How do women dress in Turkey?

 Women in Turkey dress in many different ways.
 Some women will wear casualwear similar to what you see in Europe such as jeans and T-shirts, whereas other women may dress more traditionally.
-It’s common for Islamic women to wear full-body garments and hijabs in Turkey, though tourists are not expected to.
+It’s common for Islamic women to wear clothing that covers their arms, chests, and legs, as well as hijabs, in Turkey – though tourists are not expected to if they are not Muslim.

 What do female tourists wear in Turkey?

 We recommend that female tourists to Turkey wear long, loose-fitted skirts, dresses, or trousers.
-Refrain from packing vest tops or tightly fitted clothing as these will likely offend some locals.
+Refrain from packing tight vest tops or tightly fitted clothing if you are not visiting the beach destinations, as these will likely cause some attention and may offend the locals in some regions.

 Is Turkey strict in dress code?

-There is no official dress code in Turkey but you will find that dressing immodestly will offend some locals and will mean you cannot enter religious sites.
+There is no official dress code in Turkey but you will find that dressing immodestly will cause attention and may offend some locals in non-touristy areas.
+It will mean you cannot enter religious sites such as the Blue Mosque or Hagia Sophia.

 Final Thoughts